 Celebrating 25 Years of the Clipper Race

-We are celebrating 25 years since eight 60 foot yachts and 182 Race Crew left Plymouth on 16 October 1996, to embark on the very first Clipper Round the World Yacht Race.
+Today, 16 October, marks 25 years since eight 60 foot yachts and 182 Race Crew left Plymouth to embark on the very first Clipper Round the World Yacht Race.

 With 12 editions, three fleets and over 5,000 crew trained, the Clipper Race may have grown immensely but the core purpose remains the same; to enable people from all walks of life to have the opportunity to experience the sheer exhilaration of ocean racing.

 Sir Robin Knox-Johnston said: “The idea for the Clipper Race first came to me on a mountain in Greenland when I was climbing with Sir Chris Bonington.
 One night, at our camp on a glacier, we discussed the cost and challenge of climbing Mount Everest.
 If Mount Everest is the ultimate in mountaineering, what was its equivalent in sailing and how many people would be willing to pursue the challenge?”

 The Clipper Race was born and 25 years later, people from around the world continue to pursue this adventure.
 With places on the future 2023-24 and 2025-26 editions being filled with applicants aiming to join the ranks of those who can say they have crossed an ocean or circumnavigated the world.

 For one crew member the draw of the Clipper Race saw him complete one leg in the first edition and then return in 2019 for the full circumnavigation.
 Richard Burchill, a Chiropodist, from Surrey, racing on board Imagine your Korea, said: “I did one leg of Clipper ‘96; I went to Hawaii, Japan and Hong Kong and had such a fantastic time, I promised myself when the time was right I would return to go around the world.